-Any corporation which fails to pay its tax when due will be subject to interest charges on the unpaid balance.
+Any corporation which fails to pay its tax when due will be subject to interest charges.

 Enter the total payment due.
 Checks for this amount should be made payable to the Commonwealth of Massachusetts.
 Checks should have the corporation's Federal Identification number written in the lower left corner.